altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::Felix is saying that was actually him, and Martha shouldn't be taking credit" "M::I didn't say anything about that to him."
 *Kent raised his hands pointing at himself*
-"K::That's on me, That was Felix then.
+"K::That's on me, That was Felix then?
 I thought that was Martha."
 "FL__F::He's also rudely insinuating you are a bad detective" ~Martha had been quite for a bit - she was listening off her side: no one was sitting there~